 Lead Director.
 According to the Company's Corporate Governance Policy, when the Chairman of the Board is also the CEO or an employee of the Company, the Non-Employee Directors shall select an independent director to preside or lead at each executive session (the "Lead Director").
-The Company's Corporate Governance Policy sets forth the authority, duties and responsibilities of the Board of Directors' Lead Director as follows: convene and chair meetings of the Non-Employee Directors in executive session at each Board meeting; convene and chair meetings of the independent directors in executive session no less than once each year; preside at all meetings of the Board at which the Chairman and CEO is not present, including executive sessions of the non-management directors and independent directors; solicit the Non-Employee Directors for advice on agenda items for meetings of the Board; serve as a liaison between the Chairman and CEO and the Non-Employee Directors; collaborate with the Chairman and CEO in developing the agenda for meetings of the Board and approve such agendas; consult with the Chairman and CEO on information that is sent to the Board; collaborate with the Chairman and the Chairmen and the chairme
+The Company's Corporate Governance Policy sets forth the authority, duties and responsibilities of the Board of Directors' Lead Director as follows: convene and chair meetings of the Non-Employee Directors in executive session at each Board meeting; convene and chair meetings of the independent directors in executive session no less than once each year; preside at all meetings of the Board at which the Chairman and CEO is not present, including executive sessions of the non-management directors and independent directors; solicit the Non-Employee Directors for advice on agenda items for meetings of the Board; serve as a liaison between the Chairman and CEO and the Non-Employee Director; collaborate with the Chairman and CEO in developing the agenda for meetings of the Board and approve such agendas; consult with the Chairman and CEO on information that is sent to the Board; collaborate with the Chairman and the Chairpersons of the standing committees in developing and managing the schedule of meetings of the Board and approve such schedules; and if requested by major shareholders, ensure that he or she is available for consultation and direct communication.
+In performing the duties described above, the Lead Director is expected to consult with the Chairs of the appropriate Board committees and solicit their participation.
+The Lead Director also performs such other duties as may be assigned to the Lead Director by the Company's By-Laws or the Board.